smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 ```

 ### Exposing Methods
-The last step is to wrap any methods you wish to expose inside `RCT_EXPORT_METHOD` for Objective-C and `RCT_EXTERN_METHOD` for Swift.
-Inside the `SDLEventEmitter.m` file add the following method.
+The last step is to wrap any native code methods you wish to expose to your JavaScript code inside `RCT_EXPORT_METHOD` for Objective-C and `RCT_EXTERN_METHOD` for Swift.
+We've seen above how native code can send notifications to your JavaScript code, now we will see how your JavaScript code can send notifications into your native SmartDeviceLink code.
+Inside the `SDLEventEmitter.m` file add the following method:

 ##### Objective-C
 ```objc